sara-sabr/ITStrategy/TeamMandate/Mandate.md

 - Briefing senior management on key organisational problems and recommended steps to address them
 - Orchestrate the IT ecosystem to bring strategies to completion
 - Permeate and enforce modern IT practices and processes
-- Authority to merge working groups, or committees, within IITB
-- Conduct inwards facing analysis of ESDC's IT processes
-- Required approval for new project onboarding
+- Set key guiding IT investments principles and rules for project onboarding
 - Provide recommendations on resource IT resource allocation

 ## Team's Guiding Principles

 ### Add Value